Book Insights - "The Conservation Revolution"

 Why "The Conservation Revolution"

-Conservation is the current rotating-learning topic I’ve been focusing on the last couple of months and an area I hope to eventually transition to work in.
+Conservation is the current rotating-learning topic I’ve been focusing on the last couple of months and an area I hope to eventually transition to work in a related area.

 Despite growing up in a family of conservationists, I don’t feel like I know the current state of the field.
 I chose this book to get an overview of the current state of conservation, the big debates and the dominant philosophies.